Top-5: Three goals and an assist for Cutter Gauthier (and the Flyers must be biting their fingers) - Dose.ca

 We'll be keeping an eye on the Mammoth over the next few days: tonight, the club will be visiting Toronto… and they'll be at the Bell Centre on Saturday night to take on the Canadiens.

 It should be a good game in Montreal on Saturday.
-Both teams are young, fast… and also seem to be hungry at the moment.
+Both teams are young, fast… and also seem to be hungry right now.

 Looking forward to it.